Here’s the deal on a soaker hose. They are a very efficient way to irrigate plants without wasting water.

 How To Use A Soaker Hose System In The Garden

-“Soakers” save time and gallons of water.
-Some of the items below are not necessary but help making the irrigation process more efficient.
+“Soakers” save time and save water by the gallon.
+Some of the items below are not necessary but help to make the irrigation process more efficient.

 - Pressure regulator

 Once you have this garden hose drip system equipment, the following steps should be followed for the best results:

 Lay out the drip garden hose in your vegetable garden bed to reach as many plants as possible.
 This may require making spirals around plants and trees.
 Hoses can be attached together but don’t exceed 100 feet in length in any part of the garden.

 Attach the pressure regulator where the hose connects to the water source.
 This helps keep water at a constant pressure [around 10 psi] consistently through the entire length of the hose.

 Attach the soaker/drip hose to the pressure regulator and turn on the water.
 Check whether everything works as required so it won’t have leaks due to high-pressure and the soaker hose is thoroughly wet.